mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 This power strip has worked well.
 The rear outlets have wide enough spacing that brick-style power plugs don't block adjacent outlets.

-The front outlets are all unused, but I find them useful occasionally if I have a device I want to test for a few hours, and I don't want to route it to the UPS or rear of the rack.
+Noting in my rack plugs into the front outlets, but I occasionally find them useful when I have a device I want to test for a few hours.

 ### Review: CyberPower CPS1215RMS